Theryston/gender-name/README.md

 ## Future Expansion to Multiple Languages

 While the Gender Name is currently optimized for Brazilian names, we are actively working on expanding the model to support multiple languages and countries.
 In the near future, users will be able to access dedicated templates for each country or language, providing even greater accuracy and cross-cultural applicability.

-## Accessing the Model through Hugging Face

-In addition to the API, the Gender Name model is also hosted on the widely recognized Hugging Face platform.
-You can access and utilize the model directly via the following link: [https://huggingface.co/theryston/gender-name](https://huggingface.co/theryston/gender-name)

 ## Seamless Integration with Diverse Platforms